evanseitz/beyond_ManifoldEM/README.md

 In addition to the Anaconda environment detailed above, the [PyMOL](https://pymol.org/2/) and [Chimera](https://www.cgl.ucsf.edu/chimera/) packages may also prove useful if users wish to recreate distance matrices for ACS and EDM files, respectively, as well as any earlier files in our pipeline from scratch.
 For the latter, see our [synthetic generation repository](https://github.com/evanseitz/cryoEM_synthetic_generation).

 ### Usage:
 Detailed instructions and comments for all procedures are provided in the code.
-Within this repository, we have also supplied several datasets that can be used for reproducing outputs of our analysis and related figures.
+We have also supplied several pre-generated datasets for reproducing outputs of our analysis and related figures.

 ## Attribution:
+cite one or more of the ChimeraX references, mainly:

-If this code is useful in your work, please cite:
+If this research or code is useful in your work, please cite one or more of the ManifoldEM references, mainly:

-TBD ZENODO LINK
+- (Beyond ManifoldEM: manuscript information TBD)
+- (BeyondManifoldEM: Zenodo information TBD)
+- E. Seitz, F. Acosta-Reyes, S. Maji, P. Schwander and J. Frank, "Recovery of Conformational Continuum From Single-Particle Cryo-EM Images: Optimization of ManifoldEM Informed by Ground Truth," in IEEE Transactions on Computational Imaging, vol. 8, pp. 462-478, 2022, doi: 10.1109/TCI.2022.3174801.

 ### License:
 Copyright (C) 2018-2023 Evan Seitz